Skip to content

 Grains

-this uses the mouse to control granular playback of the buffer left and right moves around in the buffer. up and down controls rate of triggers.
+Left and right moves around in the buffer.
+Up and down controls rate of triggers.

 Python Code